 -

-Use evidence from the text to support your interpretation.
+Use textual evidence to support your interpretation.

 -

+You do not need a conclusion to earn a high score.
 However, if you have time to write a sentence that pulls your ideas together at the end to make your essay sound finished, you should write one.

 -